Study Medicine Abroad in English: Which country suits you?

 Study Medicine in Romania

 Generally, students who decide to study medicine in Romania graduate with worldwide work opportunities.
-Romanian doctors in the United Kingdom and globally have a reputation for having very good clinical skills.
+Romanian doctors in the United Kingdom and globally have a reputation for having excellent clinical skills.

 Study Medicine in Bulgaria

 Unlike the Romanian language, the Bulgarian language doesn’t contain Latin letters.
 It has its Cyrillic alphabet.
 Bulgaria is an affordable option with Medical Universities charging yearly tuition of €8000.
-One of the medical schools in Bulgaria, known as Varna Medical University, is situated on the black sea coast.
-The universities in Bulgaria have continually evolving and improving medical faculties, which is one of the reasons many international students decide to study medicine in Bulgaria every year.
+One of the medical schools in Bulgaria, known as Varna Medical University, is situated on the Black Sea coast.
+The universities in Bulgaria have continually evolved and improved medical faculties, which is one of the reasons many international students decide to study medicine in Bulgaria every year.

-Admission requirements in Bulgaria are flexible, so many students apply hence it’s important to have a competitive file.
+Admission requirements in Bulgaria are flexible; many students apply; hence it’s essential to have a competitive file.
 A robust Biology and Chemistry test is sat by candidates, which is another strong indication of the student’s academic ability.
 Medlink Students helps students with the entrance test so students can gain the maximum marks.
 All the medical universities in Bulgaria share similar standards.
 Students are usually attracted to Sofia Medical University due to its rising reputation and ideal location in the capital.
 Varna, Sofia and Plovdiv are the main attraction for international students who go on to study medicine or dentistry in Bulgaria.

 Plovdiv Medical University is ideal for those who don’t mind a 1-hour ride from Sofia airport.
-Plovdiv does have an airport but flights to it are not as frequent as flights to Sofia.
+Plovdiv does have an airport, but flights to it are not as frequent as flights to Sofia.
 Plovdiv is a small city, but it is one of the oldest towns in Bulgaria and offers a few malls and ancient artefacts.
-The advantage of studying in Plovdiv is that everything is walking-distance away from you.
-Pleven Medical University has a February intake only as opposed to the usualy September intake at the other medical universities.
+The advantage of studying in Plovdiv is that everything is walking distance away from you.
+Pleven Medical University has a February intake only as opposed to the usually September intake at the other medical universities.
 Trakia University is located in the mountains of Bulgaria in a town called Stara Zagora.
-It is a small medical faculty in a medium-sized town that is about around 3 hours from Sofia Airport.
-The living costs in Bulgaria are very low and usually students can live comfortably on about EUR 300-400 per month.
+It is a small medical faculty in a medium-sized city that is about around 3 hours from Sofia Airport.
+The living costs in Bulgaria are very low, and usually, students can live comfortably at about EUR 300-400 per month.

 Study Medicine in Ukraine

-One of the most attractive destinations for students to study medicine or dentsitry is Ukraine due to the very affordable tuition fees.
-Students pay €4,500 during their first year; thereafter tuition fees decrease to €3,500 per year.
+One of the most attractive destinations for students to study medicine or dentistry is Ukraine.
+Due to the very affordable tuition fees.
+Students pay €4,500 during their first year; after that, tuition fees decrease to €3,500 per year.
 The majority of western students go to Dnipro Medical Institute, situated in the city of Dnipro.
-It’s a student city as there are several other universities there, hence it has become a hot spot for the international community.
+It’s a student city as there are several other universities there; hence it has become a hot spot for the international community.
 The city is safe, beautiful and very affordable.
 Medical degrees in Ukraine are six years long, whereas Dentistry degrees are only five years long.